rails/spring/README.md

 ## Usage

-Register variants and commands in `expedite_helper.rb`.
-For example:
+To use expedite you need to register variants and commands in an `expedite_helper.rb` that is placed in the root directory of your application.
+The sample discussed in this section is in the [examples/simple](examples/simple) folder.

+This is the "parent" variant:
 ```
+# You can pass `keep_alive: true` if you want the variant to restart
+# automatically if it is terminated.
+This option defaults to false.
-Expedite::Variants.register('base' do |name|
+Expedite::Variants.register('parent') do
-  puts "Base started"
+  $sleep_parent = 1
 end
 ```

-You can register variants that are based on other variants, and you can also have wildcard matchers.
+You can register variants that are based on other variants.
+You can also have wildcard matchers.
 ```
-Expedite::Variants.register('development/*', parent: 'base') do |name|
+Expedite::Variants.register('development/*', parent: 'parent') do |name|
-  customer = File.basename(name)
+  $sleep_child = name
-  puts "Starting development for #{customer}"
 end
 ```